wpengine/headless-docs/guides/getting-started/deploy-app/portal/README.md

 ## Creating an App

-Click the "Create an app" button in the top right.
+Click the "Get started" or "Create an app" button in the top right.
 This will take you to a form where you'll need the following information:

 ### Headless app name